 Cover it up!
 Try as they might, it is not easy for a mama-to-be to hide her pregnancy after the 20-week mark.
 Actresses may show off their bumps to much fanfare off screen, but on screen, it depends on the storyline.
 While some television shows lend themselves to pregnant characters, others rely on their writers to use creative means to hide their stars' growing midsections or joke about weight gain.
-Two shows will address their lead actresses' pregnancies this Fall — Nashville and Hart of Dixie — but how will they do it?
 Take a look back at how these and other shows have handled their characters' burgeoning bellies.

 Jennifer Garner's pregnancy with daughter Violet was worked into her Alias character Sydney Bristow's story line during the show's final season.

 Marcia Cross's pregnancy with twins Eden and Savannah was written into her Desperate Housewives character's story as a pregnancy hoax.

 Shortly after Daphne Moon's marriage to Niles Crane, Jane Leeves became pregnant.
 Not wanting to add a baby to the Frasier storyline, the writers had her experience significant weight gain due to stress and eventually sent her character off to a fat camp at the end of her real-life pregnancy.